-Purchase at Fontspring Purchase at MyFonts Purchase here (businesses only)
+Purchase at Fontspring Purchase at MyFonts Purchase here

 In 1930 Jan Tschichold describes a new typeface in the publication “Börsenblatt für den Deutschen Buchhandels”, that “can be drawn by everyone without typographic knowledge”.
 Sebastian Nagel extended the original drawing to 7 weights (black, extrabold, bold, semibold, regular, semilight and light), with full coverage of the Latin 1 character set.
 All fonts also include small caps and alternate characters.